Optimizing Multi-level Magic State Factories for Fault-Tolerant Quantum Architectures: The Assembly Process

 \subsubsection{Local Search}

-To further improve the solution, a local search is conducted.
-The algorithm increases the code distance one level at a time, rebalancing production and consumption rates while recalculating space costs.
+To search for further improvements to the solution, a local search is conducted by incrementally increasing the code distance at each level, one level at a time, rebalancing production and consumption rates, and recalculating space costs.
 If an improvement is found, the solution is updated, and the process continues.
-The search stops when no further local improvements can be found.
+The search stops when no further local improvements are possible.
+This process enables our optimization framework to always find optimal solutions for cases where $L \leq 2$, which correspond to the most common architectures in the experiments we conducted.
+For $L \geq 3$, the local search can be replaced with a greedy search that checks all possible combinations of code distances, ensuring optimality, if desired, but requiring additional classical computation.